🚀 LEVEL UP TO SENIOR:Unlock 500+ Advanced Practical Challenges & Exercises.

 [04]rel

-Relationship; an attribute that specifies the relationship between the current document and the linked resource.
+Relationship; an attribute specifying the relationship between the document and resource.

 Code Preview